Some grocery weeks are normal. Others are clearly tighter.

 FAQ

-What is the cheapest thing to buy at the grocery store for a hard week?
+What is the cheapest food for a tight week?

-How do I keep my grocery list from growing in the store?
+How do I stop my grocery list from growing?

-Decide the purpose of the list before you shop and compare extra items against that purpose instead of adding them automatically.
+Decide the purpose of the trip before you go and compare every extra item against it.

 Conclusion